peribeir/homeassistant-rademacher/README.md

 ![logo](https://github.com/peribeir/homeassistant-rademacher/raw/master/img/logo.png)
 A Home Assistant custom Integration for local handling of Devices connected to Rademacher bridge.

+### ATENTION: If using Home Pilot Gateway, please delete and add Integration after upgrade to version 2.1.0

 # Hardware Support (now with BETA support for HP Gateway Premium)

 Works exclusively when devices are connected through HomePilot or Start2Smart Bridge.